python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 #### Variables

 Let's start by creating some **variables**.
-Variables are used to store data, and give it a specific name.
+Variables are used to store data.

 ```python3
 ## 1